CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-the-LLDP-Service.md

 To view LLDP service status, run `netq show lldp`.

 This example shows the Cumulus reference topology, where LLDP runs on all border, firewall, leaf and spine switches, servers, including the out-of-band management server.
-You can view the host interface, peer hostname and interface, and last time a change was made for each session.

 ```
 cumulus@switch:~$ netq show lldp